manaranjanp/UCI-HAR-Dataset/Readme.md

         Processing complete and following two files are created
          - UCI-HAR-Dataset-Tidy.txt - Final tidy data set

-6. Once executed successfully, the script create the following  Final tidy data set
+6. Once executed successfully, it returns the data.frame which contains the final tidy dataset.
+The script also stores the final dataset in the following file in your current working directory.

    __UCI-HAR-Dataset-Tidy.txt__

    The output file is in csv format.
-And the variables are explained in the Codebook.md file.
+The variables are explained in the [Codebook.md](https://github.com/manaranjanp/UCI-HAR-Dataset/blob/master/Codebook.md) file.